What Gets You Up and Out Of Bed?

 Minimalism can help you discover what really brings value to your life.
-You will realize that an uncluttered home, a more open schedule, and victory over debt leave you with energy, time, and money to pursue what matters to you.
+That's because an uncluttered home, a more open schedule, and victory over debt leave you with energy, time, and money to pursue what matters to you.
 You'll spend less time living through a screen and more time appreciating the beauties of the real world.
 You may uncover talents and interests you didn't even notice before.

-Those activities, events, and challenges that make you excited to get up in the morning will have more room to flourish because of minimalism.
-You will stop passively consuming retail goods or prepackaged entertainment and become actively engaged.
+The activities, events, and challenges that make you excited to get up in the morning will have more room to flourish because of minimalism.
+Instead of passively consuming retail goods or prepackaged entertainment, you'll become actively engaged.
 In fact, you'll have more freedom to give your complete attention to the things that bring you joy.

 You may even experience what psychologist Mihaly Csikszentmihalyi calls flow.
-One is completely immersed in an activity, loses track of time, and forgets her problems.
-This state of happiness is triggered by concentration, and is rarely possible until distractions and non-essential things are reduced or eliminated.
+Flow happens when you're completely immersed in an activity, lose track of time, and forget your problems.
+This state of happiness is triggered by concentration, and it's rarely possible until distractions and non-essential things are reduced or eliminated.

 The activities that enable us to experience flow will bring long-lasting satisfaction, unlike following social media, watching another football game, or buying new shoes.
-We should certainly enjoy the little bursts of pleasure available from drinking ice water on a hot day, laughing with our kids, curling up with a good book and a cup of tea on a rainy afternoon, watching the sunset, or kissing the people we love.
-But having one or two activities that enable us to use and increase our enthusiasm, talent, attention, craftsmanship, patience, and problem-solving creativity will also increase our life's happiness.
+We should certainly enjoy the little bursts of pleasure that come from drinking ice water on a hot day or laughing at a good joke.
+But having the freedom to curl up with a good book on a rainy afternoon or get lost in the changing colors of the sunset may bring us more joy.